rbsa portrait prize exhibition

 My portrait of Mansoor which featured in this year’s RBSA Portrait Prize exhbition

-Earlier this year, I was honoured to be commissioned by Dudley College of Technology to produce a series of portraits featuring refugees enrolled on its ESOL (English for Speakers of other Languages) course.
-These were intended to form part of an exhibition featuring portraits by the college’s talented photography students and interviews with the refugees by TV and media students.
+Earlier this year, I felt honoured.
+I was commissioned by Dudley College of Technology to produce a series of portraits.
+These featured refugees enrolled on its ESOL (English for Speakers of other Languages) course.
+These were intended to be part of an exhibition.
+The exhibition would include portraits by the college’s talented photography students.
+It would also feature interviews with the refugees by TV and media students.

 At the time, I produced four portraits in watercolour which were featured in the exhibition at Dudley Archives.
-These were based upon preparatory sketches with the refugees, where I talked to them and learned more about the situation in their home countries and the often difficult journeys they’d had to make to seek sanctuary in the UK.
+These were based upon preparatory sketches with the refugees.
+I talked to them and learned more about the situation in their home countries.
+I also learned about the often difficult journeys they’d had to make to seek sanctuary in the UK.

 stories from refugees and preparatory sketches

 Many of the refugees I spoke to had come from war-torn countries such as the Ukraine, Iran and Sudan.
-As they talked while I sketched and the students took photographs, each and every one of us was deeply moved by their experiences and in awe of their resilience.
+They talked while I sketched.
+The students took photographs.
+We were all deeply moved by their experiences.
+We were in awe of their resilience.

-As I began work on my series of watercolour portraits, I was constantly thinking about the troubles they’d faced and conscious that my paintings had to reflect this as much as possible.
-Naturally, I wanted to achieve a likeness of my subjects, but I also wanted these paintings to convey a deeply personal message which hopefully resonated with the viewer.
+I began work on my series of watercolour portraits.
+I was constantly thinking about the troubles they’d faced.
+I was conscious that my paintings had to reflect this as much as possible.
+Naturally, I wanted to achieve a likeness of my subjects.
+I aimed for these paintings to convey a deeply personal message.
+Hopefully, this resonated with the viewer.

-The exhibition at Dudley Archives was a huge success, with more than 100 people attending the opening evening in February 2024.
-The mayor of Dudley was in attendance, as were reporters and photographers from the Express and Star newspaper, which covered the event here.
+The exhibition at Dudley Archives was a huge success.
+More than 100 people attended the opening evening in February 2024.
+The mayor of Dudley was in attendance.
+Reporters and photographers from the Express and Star newspaper were also present.
+They covered the event here.

 The mayor of Dudley and I discussing my paintings of the refugees